nkdAgility/azure-devops-migration-tools/README.md

 ## Change Log

+- v11.9 - Dark launch of `Process` migration by @akanieski
 - v11.9 - Dark launch of `Pipelines` & `Builds` migration by @tomfrenzel
 - v11.8 - As part of moving to the new architecture we moved to default newtonsoft type handling with `$type` properties instead of `ObjectType` ___To Migrate rename "ObjectType" to "$type" in your configuration!___
 - v11.5 - Added more useful logging levels.
 Replace `"TelemetryEnableTrace": false` with `"LogLevel": "Verbose"` in the config.
 Verbose will only be logged to the logfile.